sarahkvburnett/scannqr/README.md

 # Scannqr

-Customisable javascript video scanner with the ability to scan QR codes
+Customisable javascript video stream QR Code scanner

 ## 🚀 Features
+- Scan camera video stream for QRCodes using the [jsQR](https://github.com/cozmo/jsQR) QR code reading library.
+- Animated UI with QR code detection outline
-- Fully customisable using the options object when creating scanner and CSS variables
+- Customisable using the options object when creating scanner
-- Ability to scan and output QR codes with QRScanner
+- Option to pass in input to output QR Code result and to submit form
-- Dark/Light theme available

 ## 📦 Getting Started
 #### Installation